-Located in the small town of Weston, West Virginia (population: 3,775), at 71 Asylum Drive, Weston, WV 26452, it began construction sometime in the 1850’s and was originally called the Trans-Allegheny Lunatic Asylum.
-However, work was halted due to the outbreak of the Civil War in 1861.
+Located right off I-79 (approximately a 5-minute drive) in the small town of Weston, West Virginia (population: 3,775), at 71 Asylum Drive, it’s open Tues – Fri from 12pm – 6pm, Saturday from 10am – 6pm, and Sunday from 12pm – 6pm.
+It’s only closed on Mondays.
+Construction began sometime in the 1850’s, when it was originally called the Trans-Allegheny Lunatic Asylum, however, work was halted due to the outbreak of the Civil War in 1861.
 There was a brief fight over the money issued to finish building the hospital, and eventually building resumed in 1862.
 After West Virginia became a state in 1863, the hospital was renamed the West Virginia Hospital for the Insane, and the first patients arrived the following year in 1864.
 It was, once again, later renamed as the Weston Hospital in 1913.
-It was originally built to house only 250 patients, but by 1949, there were around 1,800 patients calling it “home”.
+It was originally built to house only 250 patients, but by 1949, there were around 1,800 patients calling it home.
 Additions were built, however, they were still insufficient in handling the overpopulation issues.

-TALA, as I will now refer to it, was the brainchild of Thomas Story Kirkbirde, a man who’d later go on to found what would become the American Psychiatric Association.
-He built the hospital on the premise that most mental illness was “a shadowy, irreversible condition best treated in darkness with force and physical restraint“.
-We’ve certainly come a long way in understanding mental illness since the 1850’s.
+TALA, as I will refer to it, was the brainchild of Thomas Story Kirkbirde, a man who’d later go on to found what would become the American Psychiatric Association.
+He built the hospital on the premise that most mental illness was “a shadowy, irreversible condition best treated in darkness with force and physical restraint”.
 However, oddly enough, he also emphasized that patients needed freedom, stating that they would “behave better” if allowed to believe that they had some control over their lives. 🤨

 Then the lobotomies started.
 TALA became, more or less, the experimental training ground for this new “amazing” procedure.
-The man who spearheaded this inhumane, and quite frankly, stupid procedure was Walter Freeman.
-At the time, he was a famous surgeon and a super fan of lobotomies.
-According to some sources, Freeman performed no less than 4,000 lobotomies, sometimes leaving completely sane and “normal” patients total vegetables, totally incapable of taking care of themselves anymore.
-He used the insanely barbaric “ice pick method”, which consisted of taking a tool shaped like an ice pick and ramming it through a patients eye socket, up into their brain, and then hammering away to sever the connective tissue in the brain’s prefrontal cortex.
-Those who were lucky enough to not become total vegetables were still left with lifelong brain damage and reduced cognitive abilities.
+The man who spearheaded this inhumane procedure was Walter Freeman, a famous surgeon and super fan of lobotomies.
+According to some sources, Freeman performed no less than 4,000 lobotomies, sometimes leaving completely sane and “normal” patients total vegetables, completely incapable of taking care of themselves anymore.
+He used the barbaric “ice pick method”, which consisted of taking a tool shaped like an ice pick and ramming it through a patients eye socket, up into their brain, and then hammering away to sever the connective tissue in the brain’s prefrontal cortex.
+Those who were lucky enough to not become vegetables were still left with lifelong brain damage and reduced cognitive abilities.

-Making it all worse, were the type of things patients would be put into TALA for and possibly given lobotomies for.
-These reasons were truly stupid, and included such “aliments” like drug addiction, alcoholism, epilepsy, a woman disagreeing with her husband or “causing domestic trouble”, chronic mania, being “deluded”, religious excitement or a woman disagreeing with her husbands religion, overworking, masturbation or over-sexuality, exposure to the Army or simply “the War” (yes, really), greediness, superstitions, kicked in the head by a horse, laziness, bad whiskey (I wish I was making these up), bad company, asthma, loss of a lawsuit, “snuff eating for 2 years”, gunshot wounds, fell from a horse during war, politics, fighting fire (whatever that means), and sooo many other incredibly dumb reasons.
+Making it worse were the type of “conditions” patients were put into TALA for, and possibly given lobotomies for.
+The reasons were truly ignorant and included things like drug addiction, alcoholism, epilepsy, a woman disagreeing with her husband or “causing domestic trouble”, chronic mania, being “deluded”, religious excitement or a woman disagreeing with her husbands religion, overworking, masturbation or over-sexuality, exposure to the Army or simply “the War”, greediness, superstitions, kicked in the head by a horse, laziness, bad whiskey, “bad company”, asthma, loss of a lawsuit, “snuff eating for 2 years”, gunshot wounds, fell from a horse during war, politics, fighting fire (not sure what that even means) and much more.

-There are daytime and nighttime tours one can take (we took a daytime tour).
-These tours focus pretty heavily on the ghosts and little on the history.
+There are daytime and nighttime tours (we took a daytime tour), which focus heavily on the ghosts and little on the history.
 The daytime tours are offered daily (except on Monday) at 12pm, 2pm, and 4pm, with a 10am tour option offered only on Saturdays.
-They are 90-minutes long and costs $35 per person.
+They run for 90-minutes and costs $35 per person.
 All daytime tours are first come, first serve.
-The nighttime paranormal tours require a reservation, run for about 2-hours, and cost $40 per person.
-Nighttime paranormal tours are not daily and run at specific dates and times (hence why they require a reservation).
-Both the daytime and nighttime paranormal tours are guided and you are required to stay with your guide.
+The nighttime paranormal tours require a reservation, as they are not daily and run on specific dates and times.
+They are about 2-hours and cost $40 per person.
+All tours are guided and you are required to stay with your guide.
 There are also 30-minute flashlight tours that focus half on the paranormal and half on the history, mainly the Kirkbride building and the Medical Center.
 These tours are also first come, first serve and cost $10 per person.
-The official website does not give days or hours for these flashlight tours, and simply says “Call for details”.
+The website does not give days or hours for the flashlight tours, and simply says to “call for details”.

 We didn’t see or hear any ghosts; however, some weird things did happen.
 One of the guests on the tour brought along his ESA (emotional support animal), a cute little bull terrier, who was NOT down with the ghosts of TALA.
 His owner said he was acting strange from the start, not even wanting to enter the hospital, and had to be basically dragged inside.
-Once on the tour, he was extremely alert and on edge the entire time, and would bark without warning at what appeared to be nothing – something his owner said was “unusual behavior” for him.
+Once on the tour, he was extremely alert and on edge the entire time, and would bark without warning at what appeared to be nothing – something his owner said was “unusual behavior”.
 For example, his reaction while doing an EVP (electronic voice phenomena) session.
-We were in one of the day rooms/smoking rooms where the patients would regularly hang out – and where they have caught numerous EVPs (basically audio recordings of ghosts), as well as pictures – when we started doing an EVP session ourselves.
+We were in one of the day rooms/smoking rooms where the patients would regularly hang out – and where they have caught numerous EVPs, as well as pictures – when we started doing an EVP session ourselves.

-The guide asked a young boy, maybe aged 12 or 13, to ask the ghosts questions and we were going to listen for answers through this EVP box.
-He asked normal questions like “what is your name”, “who are you”, “is anyone here with us”, just basic stuff like that, and we weren’t getting any answers.
-Then, without warning, the dog began barking, stood straight up with ears alert, and locked eyes directly on the boy and the guide holding the EVP device.
-It freaked out everyone, including the guide, who quickly put away the EVP device and decided to move along out of the room.
+The guide asked a young boy, maybe aged 12 or 13, to ask the ghosts questions and we were going to listen for answers through the EVP box.
+He asked basic questions like “what is your name” and “is anyone here with us” and we weren’t getting any answers.
+Then, without warning, the dog stood straight up with ears alert, locked eyes directly on the boy and the guide holding the EVP device, and began barking.
+It freaked everyone out, including the guide, who quickly put away the EVP device and decided to move along out of the room.
 This behavior from the dog continued throughout the entire tour.

-The guide took us to various floors and rooms of TALA, including solitary confinement, where they did the actual lobotomies, the lobotomy recovery unit, floors housing the most violent patients, floors where teens were held, and floors where both females and males would have been held.
-They were all basically the same; extremely small rooms with a single barred window in it.
-The rooms that hit me most were the solitary confinement rooms, because it was just so barbaric…. because they chained patients to the walls.
+The guide took us to various floors and rooms, including solitary confinement, the room where they did the actual lobotomies, the lobotomy recovery unit, the floors housing the most violent patients, the floors where teens were held, and the floors where both females and males would have been held.
+They were all essentially the same – extremely small with a single barred window.
+The rooms that hit me most were the solitary confinement rooms, because they would chain the patients to the walls.

-They chained the patients to the freaking walls, with one arm attached to one side of the room and the other chained to the other side.
-This would cause the patient’s arms to spread out like a giant T, forcing them to stand the entire time.
+That’s right, they would chain the patients to the walls, with one arm attached to one side of the room and the other chained to the other side.
+This would cause the patient’s arms to spread out like a T, forcing them to stand the entire time.
 There was just a hole in the ground, directly beneath them, to use for the bathroom.
-The guide said it was common practice that whoever put the patient in the room was the only one allowed to take the patient out, so if some sadistic nurse or doctor put someone in on a Thursday and left for a long weekend, that poor patient would remain, strung up, until Monday morning when that nurse or doctor returned to work.
+The guide said it was common practice that whoever put the patient in the room was the only one allowed to take the patient out, so if some sadistic nurse or doctor put someone in on a Thursday and left for a long weekend, that poor patient would remain strung up until Monday morning when that nurse or doctor returned to work.
 They have removed the holes in the ground and the chains, but there are remnants of where the chains used to be attached to the walls.

-There were numerous murders at TALA, mainly patient on patient, but also, patient on staff.
-While most of the violence committed by the patients was directed at each other, they also targeted nurses and doctors.
+There were numerous murders here, mainly patient on patient.
+However, while most of the violence committed by the patients was directed at each other, they also targeted nurses and doctors.
 Female staff were routinely sexually assaulted and one nurse went missing, only for her rotting body to be found at the bottom of a staircase two months later.
-There is a bathroom on the 4th floor where a male patient was shanked, and who then drug himself to the nurses station, only to never make it.
+There is a bathroom on the 4th floor where a male patient was shanked, who then drug himself to the nurses station, only to never make it.
 Another room is said to be extremely haunted by a ghost who had his head bashed in with a bedpost.
 The staff routinely leave out cigarettes for these various ghosts, as they have found increased activity when leaving such presents.